 As part of a regional visit to learn about the digital education environment and expand opportunities for exporting products and services, a delegation of leading New Zealand edtech companies visited Vietnam from November 12-15.
-The event, organized for the first time by Education New Zealand (ENZ), aims to promote extensive cooperation in the edtech sector and demonstrate the growing interest of New Zealand edtech businesses in the Vietnamese market.
+The activity, organized for the first time by Education New Zealand (ENZ), aims to promote extensive cooperation in the edtech sector and demonstrate the growing interest of New Zealand edtech businesses in the Vietnamese market.

-In the context of the educational cooperation relationship between New Zealand and Vietnam that has been continuously expanding in recent years, the delegation's visit promises to open up many prospects to promote the development of educational institutions and edtech enterprises of the two countries.
+In the context of the educational cooperation relationship between New Zealand and Vietnam that has been constantly expanding in recent years, the delegation's visit promises to open up many prospects to promote the development of educational institutions and edtech businesses of the two countries.
 And in the future, Vietnamese learners can easily access quality educational content thanks to technology, contributing to promoting equality in education and developing a generation of digital citizens ready to integrate globally, according to ENZ.

 New Zealand's technological footprint

-According to Alana Pellow, ENZ's business development director for edtech, technological innovation is part of New Zealand's DNA.
+According to Alana Pellow, ENZ's director of business development for edtech, technological innovation is part of New Zealand's DNA.
 The success of New Zealand digital visual effects companies through film series such as Lord of the Rings and Avatar is a prime example.
 "Being isolated from the world in the southwest Pacific Ocean has inspired us to be pioneers in innovation," Pellow said.

 Source link